joneskm/nvim-config/README.md

 15. Comment/Uncomment code (after selecting): <leader>/
 16. Rename/delete/add a file: r d a
 17. Move to start/end of document: gg G
-18. Word search: /word
+18. Word search (this will interpret word as a regex): /word
+19. Word search literal: /\Vword
-19. Search for word under the cursor: *
+20. Search for word under the cursor: *
-20. Next previous word: n N
+21. Next previous word: n N
-21. Ignore/No ignore case: set:ignorecase set:noignorecase
+22. Ignore/No ignore case: set:ignorecase set:noignorecase
-22. Centre/top/bottom the cursor on the screen: zz zt zb
+23. Centre/top/bottom the cursor on the screen: zz zt zb
-23. Get github permalink: :GitHubLink
+24. Get github permalink: :GitHubLink
-24. Move cursor to the top/bottom: H L
+25. Move cursor to the top/bottom: H L
-25. Open a file for editing: :e filename
+26. Open a file for editing: :e filename
-26. Expand/shrink file explorer: <C-Right <C-Left>>
+27. Expand/shrink file explorer: <C-Right <C-Left>>
-27. Copy full path of the current buffer to the system clipboard: <leader> cp
+28. Copy full path of the current buffer to the system clipboard: <leader> cp
+29. Find and replace all matches on the current line: :s/foo/bar/g
+30. Find and replace all matches in the file: :%s/foo/bar/g
+31. Find and replace all matches in the file with confirmation: :%s/foo/bar/gc
+32. Jump to line x: :x
+33. Go the next/previous diagnsotic: ]d [d
+34. Hover (e.g. show documentation): K